Minorca chickens are slender-built, Spanish chickens that originated in the Mediterranean…

 Minorcas are also very avid foragers and tend to be very busy.
-They also have strong instinct as far as predators are concerned.
+They also have strong instinct as far as predators are concerned and have excellent peripheral observation.
 Because of these traits, they are excellent free range chickens.
 However, Minorcas generally do not bear confinement well.
-When they are kept in confinement, the breed does best with a source of occupation.
+The breed does best with a source of occupation.
 Grass clippings and/or scratch blocks work well.
-Since Minorcas are intelligent and have amazing aerial capabilities, they are superb escape artists.
-For this reason, if they are kept in a confined area, it needs to be secure.
+Minorcas are intelligent and have amazing aerial capabilities.
+Thus, they are superb escape artists.
+For this reason, pens need to be secure!

 Minorcas are fair layers.
-They lay small-medium white eggs (very much like the Polish Chicken Breed).
+They lay medium-large white eggs.
 Minorcas lay ~150-200 eggs per year.
 Like most egg-layer breeds, they are generally not very broody.